This information will help you understand hair loss during cancer treatment and explains medications that you can take to prevent or help hair loss.

 - Wash your hair after swimming in a pool.

 - Use shampoos and conditioners that have sunscreen to prevent sun damage to your scalp.
 Do not expose your scalp to the sun and keep your head covered in the summer.

 - In the winter, cover your head with a hat, scarf, turban, or wig to keep it warm.
 This can also help to contain falling hair.

 - Sleep on a satin or silk pillowcase because it is smoother than other fabrics and can decrease hair tangles.

-- Brush your hair gently with a soft-bristle brush or comb.
+- Brush or comb your hair gently with a soft-bristle brush or comb.
 Start brushing or combing your hair at the ends and gently work your way up to your scalp.
-You can also finger comb your hair by moistening your fingers with water.
+You can also finger-comb your hair by moistening your fingers with water.